Alaska Reindeer Service: History

 In 1907, William Thomas Lopp, who became superintendent education of indigenous peoples of Alaska, in charge of all the work of the Bureau of Education in Alaska, was called to Washington, D.C. to codify regulations for the reindeer service.
 During a long period of service in Arctic Alaska, Lopp had traveled widely in that region.
 He knew the people by name, he spoke their language, and in 1897—98, he had been one of the men to drive a herd of reindeer from Cape Prince of Wales to Point Barrow, in the dead of winter, for the relief of a party of whalers reported as starving at that point.

 The regulations adopted provide for the distribution of the reindeer by a system of apprenticeship, by which promising and ambitious young Alaskans are selected by each local superintendent as apprentices for a term of four years, receiving at the end of each year the number of reindeer prescribed by the regulations.
 Upon the satisfactory termination of his apprenticeship the apprentice becomes a herder and assumes entire charge of his herd, subject to the supervision of the district and local school authorities.
 In accordance with the regulations, the herder must in turn employ apprentices and distribute reindeer to them, thus becoming an additional factor in the extension of the enterprise.
 In order to safeguard the reindeer industry for the natives, the regulations forbid the disposal of female reindeer to others than natives of Alaska.

 The Canadian government, aware of the success of the Alaska Reindeer Service, purchased a herd of 3,000 Alaska reindeer in the 1920s.
 In an arduous journey that ultimately took five years, the animals were driven from Nome to Reindeer Station, Northwest Territories.
 However, few of the native Inuvialuit ever chose to take up the profession.

 Education

 The ARS was under the administration of the United States Bureau of Education, Department of the Interior, with headquarters in Seattle and with seven superintendents in Alaska.
 The ARS was an integral part of the educational system of northern and western Alaska.
 The district superintendents of schools were also the superintendents of the reindeer service.
 The teachers in charge of the US public schools in the regions affected by the reindeer industry were ex officio local superintendents of the reindeer herds in the vicinity of their schools.
 Traveling teachers were employed to go from one reindeer herd to another instructing the apprentices and herders in the elementary branches taught in the schools.
-The apprentices also, when practicable, attend the sessions of the schools in the vicinity of their herds.
+The apprentices also, when practicable, attended the sessions of the schools in the vicinity of their herds.